-The Americans in Wartime Museum will focus on educating young visitors about how the courage and sacrifice of millions of Americans have made their own lives possible.
-Through interactive exhibits and hands-on activities, the Museum will provide an immersive environment for children and student groups.
+The Americans in Wartime Experience will focus on educating young visitors about how the courage and sacrifice of millions of Americans have made their own lives possible.
+Through interactive exhibits and hands-on activities, the Experience will provide an immersive environment for children and student groups.
 Our educational programs will include tours, vehicle demonstrations, ship and aircraft simulators, reenactments and other living history activities.

 Whether adults are visiting on their own or as part of a group, the Experience will provide topical programs on a variety of topics from WWI to the present.
 Adult educational programs will include workshops, lectures and roundtables on diverse topics about the American wartime experience.

-The Museum has a formal partnership with George Mason University, ranked in the top five “Up-and-Coming Universities” by U.S. News & World Report.
+The Experience has a formal partnership with George Mason University, ranked in the top five “Up-and-Coming Universities” by U.S. News & World Report.
 Our partnership will apply the resources of George Mason’s highly regarded Department of History and Art History as well as its Center for History and the New Media.
 The Museum-University partnership will provide many benefits:

 - Expertise in history scholarship and use of digital media to preserve and present history

 - Joint public programs conducted by research associates and graduate students

 - Oral history interviews and content development for the National Veterans Visitor Center